 Friends of the Bad Weather Shelter

 Because of the economic downturn, the City of Pasadena is not able to contribute its usual share of $60,000 to run the Bad Weather Shelter starting in November, 2012.
 In order to cover this gap, the City and Friends In Deed together are requesting that the business community rise up and lend their support.
 One hundred pledges of $600 per business per year will supplement the $50,000 provided by Friends In Deed through its own fundraising efforts.

 For information on becoming a Friend of the Bad Weather Shelter, visit the Friends of the Bad Weather Shelter page.

 The Bad Weather Shelter first opened in 1986 in response to the emergency needs of homeless persons in Pasadena.
 These were individuals who for a variety of reasons lacked adequate refuge during the cold and wet winter months.
 The shelter was located at the Salvation Army gymnasium until 1989 and then moved to its present location in the gymnasium of the Pasadena Covenant Church.

 The first director of the shelter was

 Dr. Joe Colletti whose vision, care and energy made the shelter possible.
-In 1989 the shelter became an official program of the Ecumenical Council of the Pasadena Area Congregations (ECPAC).
+In 1989 the shelter became an official program of the Ecumenical Council of the Pasadena Area Congregations (ECPAC), now Friends In Deed.